 You commit to a minimum two years of full-time service in exchange for a full year of scholarship support.

-You must serve at an NHSC-approved site in a Health Professional Shortage Area (HPSA).
+You must serve at an NHSC-approved site in a HPSA.
 The total number of years you serve will depend on the number of school years of NHSC SP support you received.
 (This cannot exceed four school years.)